chainflip-io/chainflip-eth-contracts/docs/interfaces/IStakeManager.md

 - `newMinStake`:   The new minimum stake

-## `suspend()` (external)

-     Pause claim executions on the contract, for the purpose of allowing governance to intervene in an emergency.

-## `resume()` (external)

-     Resume claim executions on the contract.

 ## `govWithdraw()` (external)

-     Withdraw all FLIP to governance address, only if suspended.
+Withdraw all FLIP to governance address in case of emergency.
+This withdrawal needs
+        to be approved by the Community, it is a last resort.
 Used to rectify an emergency.
-Chainflip network is likely to be compromised if this is necessary, it is a last resort.

-## `getKeyManager() → contract IKeyManager` (external)

- Get the KeyManager address/interface that's used to validate sigs

-Returns

-- The KeyManager (IKeyManager)

 ## `getFLIP() → contract IFLIP` (external)